 The garden water is a gravity-fed rain water system built by Prof. Brandes’ CE 351 Class.
 The water is a shared resource and is a privilege.
 Water resources can be tight if we are low on rain.
 All watering must be done with watering cans (No hoses, please!) and should be done in the a.m. or at dusk to help conserve water.
 Please alert the manager if you see leaks!

 Part of a healthy garden is how you manage it: and for an organic garden this can mean a lot of weed management.
 Weeds produce weed seeds to make more weeds for you and everyone around you.
 Weeds decrease air circulation, harbor pests, and take up water & nutrients that your edible plants need to thrive.
 But weeding means spending more time out in your garden doing what you love!
 Right?
 So keep your weeds down, and your neighbors & veggies will thank you.

 We hope you will garden with your family as you wish.
 Kids are welcome in the garden as long as they are with an adult.
 Pets are not allowed in the garden, please!

 Please use the Metzgar Athletic Field entrance, park on the paved road that leads down to the garden, and always close gates & lock the tool shed when you leave.

-Contact the Community Garden coordinator at email@example.com to reserve your plot for 2018.
-Deadline to reserve a plot is April 15th.
+Contact the LaFarm Manager at firstname.lastname@example.org to reserve your plot for 2019.
+Deadline to reserve a plot is April 15th, 2019.